-16In VPDES cases, especially municipal VPDES cases, it can be difficult to determine a clear "start date" for calculating the delayed costs of noncompliance.
+&lt;sup>17In VPDES cases, especially municipal VPDES cases, it can be difficult to determine a clear "start date" for calculating the delayed costs of noncompliance.
 It is not unusual for Responsible Parties to need significant time to evaluate biological processes and/or infrastructure needs before settlement terms can be finalized.
 Issues like government appropriations, land availability, public participation and other facts not wholly within the control of a permittee can reasonably delay compliance.
 Finally, it is not unusual that savings that might have been realized from delayed costs are overtaken and surpassed by the increased construction costs resulting from delayed construction.
 Therefore, the calculation of the delayed costs of noncompliance should be commenced at such time as a VPDES Responsible Party fails or ceases to make a timely, diligent, and good faith effort to comply, while doing all it can to assure high quality treatment.

-would have been unattainable had the Responsible Party abided by the law.
+While the US EPA BEN model may be appropriate for avoided and delayed costs, the BEN model often fails to capture adequately the illegal competitive advantage that may arise from violations.
+It may be necessary to use other standard accounting practices to determine the level of revenues that would have been unattainable had the Responsible Party abided by the law.
 For example, if a Responsible Party improperly filled wetlands and sold the property as sites for homes, the profit from the sale may be addressed as an element of the economic benefit of noncompliance.
 Such profits are not accounted for under the BEN model calculations.
 Here as elsewhere, the economic benefit should also include any costs avoided in failing to obtain a permit (e.g., consultant fees, delayed mitigation costs, and E&S controls), permit fees and tax or revenue benefits.